onmyway133/Swiftlane/Documentation/Workflow.md

 ## Summarizer

 Workflow has a `Summarizer` where it lists all running tasks when workflow starts, and a summarizer with running duration when workflow finishes.
-Here are a sample summary.
+Here is a sample summary.

 ```
   1. ✅ Print working directory (0s)